radxa/debos-radxa/README.md

 ## Introduction

-This guide describes how to use Debos tool to generate one system image as well as the maintenance of the repository,
+This guide describes how to use Debos tool to generate one system image as well as the maintenance of the repository.

 ## Maintenance

-### Deploy with Jenkins

-Here need Jenkinsfile and Jenkins.

-### Deploy with gitlab
+### Deploy with github

-Here need .gitlab and gitlab.
+Github CI is needed.

 ### How to debug?